Chang-Yu-Chang/emergent-coexistence/README.md

 ```
 > install.packages("renv")
-> renv::init(bioconductor = T)
+> renv::restore()
 ```

+You will be prompt to confirm the installation.
 This will automatically install all packages on which this project depends.
 It may takes a few minutes.
 The installed packages will not be stored in your global environment but instead remain project-specific (saved in the subdirectory `renv/library/`).
 When you open a new R session under the R project structure (the folder that contains `emergent-coexistence.Rproj`, the directory you decided in step 1), for instance in R studio, these project-specific packages will be already installed.

 ### Step 3: sync the raw data to Dropbox